BitDistort/BitDistort-trump-merch-abandon-cart/README.md

 Note: Errors displaying a navigation issue or a page not loading are normal, and the script will most likely reconfigure itself.
 Still, I'd like for these problems to go away, so feel free to drop an Issue on GitHub.
 Errors that stop the entire process are URGENT and should be reported ASAP.

+Note: Shopify may often block bots from reaching the checkout, usually temperary.

 ### Metrics

 Metrics are stored in `metrics.json` such as the largest cart dumped, the total number of cycles run, and the total amount dumped across every run.